elmtree-askmo/cloudcannon-app/content/learn/sociology/discuss-doreen-masseys-theoretical-contributions-to-timespace-compression-and-place-dynamics.md

 url: /learn/sociology/questions/discuss-doreen-masseys-theoretical-contributions-to-timespace-compression-and-place-dynamics
 score: -1.0
 related_article1:
-    id: 160085
+    id: 160079
     title: >-
-        What strategies do states use to maintain territorial control and sovereignty in political actions?
+        What are the main factors contributing to regional disparities in terms of inequality and prosperity?
-    subject: Sociology
+    subject: Economics
-    url: /learn/sociology/questions/what-strategies-do-states-use-to-maintain-territorial-control-and-sovereignty-in-political-actions
+    url: /learn/economics/questions/what-are-the-main-factors-contributing-to-regional-disparities-in-terms-of-inequality-and-prosperity
 related_article2:
-    id: 160077
+    id: 160088
     title: >-
-        How do economic forces and political actions influence urban transformations in human geography?
+        How do urban planning and socio-economic changes affect spatial dynamics in cities?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-economic-forces-and-political-actions-influence-urban-transformations-in-human-geography
+    url: /learn/sociology/questions/how-do-urban-planning-and-socioeconomic-changes-affect-spatial-dynamics-in-cities
 related_article3:
-    id: 160504
+    id: 160086
     title: >-
-        How do political geography and state control relate to borders and boundaries in territoriality?
+        How has the COVID-19 pandemic influenced global political events, particularly in terms of vaccine nationalism?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-political-geography-and-state-control-relate-to-borders-and-boundaries-in-territoriality
+    url: /learn/sociology/questions/how-has-the-covid19-pandemic-influenced-global-political-events-particularly-in-terms-of-vaccine-nationalism
 related_article4:
-    id: 160564
+    id: 160079
     title: >-
-        What is the significance of population distribution and cultural landscapes in human systems?
+        What are the main factors contributing to regional disparities in terms of inequality and prosperity?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-population-distribution-and-cultural-landscapes-in-human-systems
+    url: /learn/sociology/questions/what-are-the-main-factors-contributing-to-regional-disparities-in-terms-of-inequality-and-prosperity
 related_article5:
-    id: 160223
+    id: 160233
     title: >-
-        How do physical geography and human geography contribute to spatial organization?
+        How do population distribution and cultural landscapes define human systems in geographic settings?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-physical-geography-and-human-geography-contribute-to-spatial-organization
+    url: /learn/sociology/questions/how-do-population-distribution-and-cultural-landscapes-define-human-systems-in-geographic-settings
 ---

 &nbsp;